MicahElliott/flowrist/README.md

 - minimizing **redirects** and **stretching** (low LSBs, AKA lateral movement)
 - the easiest possible (though high at 2%) and mostly **downward SFBs**
-- a reality of **near-0 D/SFBs** with easy alt-fingerings
+- a reality of **near-0 D/SFBs** with designed alt-fingerings
 - **offloading pinkies** for busy indexes and middles

-It is designed to be **easy to transition to from Colemak(-DH)** with ~12 (mostly lower-freq) keys moving, and maintaining most of its core (only 2 of the top-10 freqs changed: `a` and `o`).
+It is designed to be **easy to transition to from Colemak(-DH),** keeping most of its core intact (only 2 of the top-10 freqs changed: `a` and `o`; and ~10 lower-freq tweaks).
 One could also transition from QWERTY with ~13 moves (see section below for intermediate layout).
 The intentionally high SFBs (still under 2%) are almost all middle-to-index finger overlaps, and applying that overlap technique actually brings the elbows outward into a more natural wrist position.
-See the [transitional](#transitional) section below to try Flowrist with just 5 moves from Colemak.
+See the [transitional](#transitional) section below to try Flowrist with just 5 total moves from Colemak.

 ```
 ` √ b f p x   y w o u '